microsoft/language-server-protocol/protocol.md

 - add support for `textDocument/willSave` notification and `textDocument/willSaveWaitUntil` request.
 - add support for `textDocument/documentLink` request.
 - add feature flag to indicate if the client support the new `range`property on `CompletionItem`.
+- add a `rootUri` property to the initializeParams in favour of the `rootPath` property.

 An implementation for node of the 3.0 version of the protocol can be found [here](https://github.com/Microsoft/vscode-languageserver-node).
 The version is currently available at the next tag to allow for feedback.
 Plan is to release final 3.0 early 2017.